 Remember only you or your partner needs to satisfy the primary criteria of the 887 visa and it does not matter if the main applicant is different from the main applicant for the 489 (or other visas).
 For example;

 Maria studied in Australia and then was the main applicant for the 489 visa and Jim her husband, was the secondary applicant.
 Both obtained their visas and have lived happily in South Australia.
 Maria became pregnant and decided not to work since Jim had a full-time job.
 After the baby was born the two years of living in a specified regional area was up, Jim became the main applicant for the 887 visa and the entire family applied together.

 Remember for the 887 there is no skill assessment requirement and no points test to meet and no need to apply for sponsorship again.

-You will of course need to have met the visa conditions during your two years of residency and that will be vary, depending on if your 489 visa is state/territory sponsored or relative sponsored.
+You will, of course, need to have met the visa conditions during your two years of residency and that will vary, depending on if your 489 visa is state/territory sponsored or relative sponsored.
 State/territory sponsored 489 visas are subject to condition 8539, whilst relative sponsored 489 visas are subject to condition 8549.

 Condition 8539 (state/territory)

 The holder, while in Australia, must live, study and work only in a regional area of Australia, or study only in areas specified in the legislative instrument in force at the time the visa was granted.
 Since the 16th November 2019 a new instrument came out which includes the Regional Designated Areas (DRA).
 Those lucky people who had their 489 granted after that date can use the new DRA list but those granted before cannot.
 Not really fair, but that is the way it is, so be careful.